Wayne W. Williams: Early career

+Secretary of state

 In 2014, Scott Gessler, the Secretary of State of Colorado, announced his candidacy for Governor of Colorado in the 2014 Colorado gubernatorial election.
 Williams ran unopposed for the Republican Party nomination for Secretary of State.
 He defeated Democratic Party nominee Joe Neguse in the general election, 47.5% to 44.9%.

-On December 19, 2016 Michael Baca, a Colorado presidential elector, was replaced by Williams with Celeste Landry after Baca failed to vote for Hillary Clinton as he was pledged; Landry voted for Clinton.
+On December 19, 2016, Michael Baca, a Colorado presidential elector, was replaced by Williams with Celeste Landry after Baca failed to vote for Hillary Clinton as he was pledged; Landry voted for Clinton.
 Two Colorado electors filed suit against Williams in August 2017.

-In 2023, Williams is a candidate for mayor of Colorado Springs.

-Colorado Secretary of State
+Colorado secretary of state

 In 2017, Williams complied with Donald Trump's request by sending publicly available voter data to the Presidential Advisory Commission on Election Integrity.

 Colorado followed nearly every recommendation made by election experts in the wake of Russian interference in the 2016 election prior to the 2018 elections.

 On November 6, 2018, Williams lost re-election to Democrat Jena Griswold.

+Colorado Springs

+In 2019, Williams announced his candidacy for the city council of Colorado Springs, Colorado, in the 2019 elections.
+He won an at-large seat on the council.

+In 2023, Williams was a candidate for mayor of Colorado Springs.
+In the mayoral election held April 4, 2023, no candidate received more than 50% of the vote, and Williams was one of the top two vote-getters.
+A runoff election was held between Williams and the other top vote getter, Yemi Mobolade, on May 16.
+Mobolade defeated Williams.